simoa97/sec-scan-ticketizer/README.md

 The best practice would be to create a new “service account” a set up only the permissions that are needed for this workflow:
 POST (create ticket) - Browse projects and Create issues [project permissions](https://confluence.atlassian.com/x/yodKLg) for the project in which the issue or subtask is created.
-GET (search for tickets) - Browse projects [project permission](https://confluence.atlassian.com/x/yodKLg) for the project containing the issue.
+POST (search for tickets) - Browse projects [project permission](https://confluence.atlassian.com/x/yodKLg) for the project containing the issue.
 If issue-level security is configured, [issue-level security](https://confluence.atlassian.com/x/J4lKLg) permission to view the issue.

 #### OAuth 2.0
 tbd